top of page

 To qualify:

-Keep all receipts for your purchases
+Keep all receipts

-Expenses must be “reasonable” (no designer clothes or luxury items)
+Expenses must be “reasonable” (no luxury items)

-If your bag is delayed on an international flight, compensation is covered under the Montreal Convention, up to 1,288 Special Drawing Rights (SDR) — about $1,750 USD.
+International flights are covered under the Montreal Convention, up to 1,288 Special Drawing Rights (SDR) — about $1,750 USD.

 Step 4: When Air Canada Declares Your Bag Lost

-Estimated values
+Estimated item values

 Proof of purchase for high-value items (if available)